|

 At first, the fact you lived through the loss is probably surprising to you.
 Then more feelings hit, and anger is usually

+grief—or your anger.
 It is human to be angry and underneath your anger is your pain.
-Consider, too, that anger is not a “requirement”
+Consider, too, that anger is not

-of grief because every person’s grief is unique and not every griever will feel its force.
+a “requirement” of grief because not every griever will feel its force.

-reasons to be angry when a loved one dies.
-You may be angry because: the medical professionals did not do their jobs correctly;
+angry when a loved one dies.
+You may be angry because: the medical professionals did not do their jobs correctly; friends

-friends and relatives say unhelpful things; the person who died left you alone with a legal mess or in a bad situation or
+and relatives say unhelpful things; the person who died left you alone with a legal mess or in a bad situation or caused his

-caused his own death; someone is responsible for your loved one's death through reckless or violent behavior; God let you down and didn’t answer your prayers; you didn’t respond to a crisis the way you wanted;
+own death; someone is responsible for your loved one's death through reckless or violent behavior; God let you down and didn’t answer your prayers; you didn’t respond to a crisis the way you wanted; your finances

 you have lost control of your life; or you feel isolated from friends and family.